fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_partial_search.md

    up further, into many intermediate steps.
 For this problem there are only 4 cubies to put into place, so at most there would be 3 intermediate and 1 final goal.

-4- If you see a different approach consider it.
+4- If you see a different approach consider using it instead.

 There is a set of 100 scrambled cubes linked below.
 Use your command script to solve as many of them as possible.
 Recommendations: